jrandj/aws-solutions-architect-associate/README.md

     * Use signed URLs or cookies when you want to secure content so that only the people you authorise are able to access it.
 A signed URL is for individual files with 1 file corresponding to 1 URL.
 A signed cookie is for multiple files with 1 cookie corresponding to multiple files.
 If your origin is EC2, then use CloudFront.
 If your origin is S3, then use an S3 signed URL.

-1. AWS Direct Connect
+1. AWS Direct Connect.

+1. Elastic Load Balancing (ELB).

-1. AWS Global Accelerator
+1. AWS Global Accelerator.

+1. AWS PrivateLink.

-1. Amazon Route 53
+1. Amazon Route 53.

-1. AWS Transit Gateway
+1. AWS Transit Gateway.

-1. Amazon VPC (and associated features)
+1. Amazon VPC.

 	* A Virtual Private Cloud (VPC) is a virtual network dedicated to a single AWS account.
 It is logically isolated from other virtual networks in the AWS cloud.

+1. AWS VPN.

 #### Security, Identity, and Compliance

+1. AWS Artifact.

+1. AWS Audit Manager.

-1. AWS Certificate Manager (ACM)
+1. AWS Certificate Manager (ACM).

+1. AWS CloudHSM.

+1. Amazon Cognito.

+1. Amazon Detective.

-1. AWS Directory Service
+1. AWS Directory Service.

+1. AWS Firewall Manager.

-1. Amazon GuardDuty
+1. Amazon GuardDuty.

 1. AWS Identity and Access Management (IAM)

 	* IAM allows you to manage users and their level of access to the AWS Console.

     * IAM is universal.
 It does not apply to regions.
 New users have NO permissions when first created.
 New users are assigned an Access Key ID & Secret Access Key when first created.
 These are not the same as a password and you cannot use them to login to the console.
 You can use these to access AWS is the APIs.
 You only get to view them once.

     * Multifactor authentication should always be setup on your root account.
 A password rotation policy can be also be created.

+1. Amazon Inspector.

-1. AWS Key Management Service (AWS KMS)
+1. AWS Key Management Service (AWS KMS).

-1. Amazon Macie
+1. Amazon Macie.

 	* Amazon Macie is a security service which uses Machine Learning (ML) and Natural Language Processing (NLP) to discover, classify and protect sensitive data stored in S3.
 It can also be used to analyse CloudTrail logs for suspicious API activity.
 It provides dashboards, reports, and alerting.
 It is great for PCI-DSS compliance and preventing ID theft.

+1. AWS Network Firewall.

+1. AWS Resource Access Manager (AWS RAM).

-1. AWS Secrets Manager
+1. AWS Secrets Manager.

+1. AWS Security Hub.

-1. AWS Shield
+1. AWS Shield.

-1. AWS Single Sign-On
+1. AWS Single Sign-On.

-1. AWS WAF
+1. AWS WAF.

 	* Amazon WAF is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to Amazon CloudFront, an Application Load Balancer, or API Gateway.
 AWS WAF also lets you control access to your content.

     * Conditions that can be configured include:
         * The IP addresses that requests originate from.